A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

 - The duration of 2 buying cycles, if possible.
 In no case should it be shorter than the duration of a single cycle.

 - Your pre-calculated numbers are reached: unique visitors, number of conversions, statistical significance.

 Holiday periods are not representative.
-They can not be compared with the rest of the year.
-People are buying more stuff, the proportion of impulse buys is greater, average order value is higher.
-If you test during holidays you should compare the test results only with previous holidays!
+They can not be compared to the rest of the year.
+People buy more stuff, the proportion of impulse buys is greater, the average order value is higher.
+If you test during holidays, you should only compare the test results with previous holidays!